 Many scientists reported the danger posed by the alien weeds in the Great Basin desert (Leopold 1949, Hull 1965, Young et al. 1971, Rogers and Steele 1980, McLaughlin and Bowers 1982, Rogers 1980, Rogers 1986, Alford 2001, Rice et al. 2008).
 Land managers ignored the warnings.
 Now more than half the native plant communities of the Great Basin are gone, replaced by Asian invasive plants (Reid et al. 2008).
 A similar cycle is spreading into the hotter deserts to the south (Turner et al. 2010).

-The photo above shows a scene Jeff Steele and I studied (Rogers and Steele 1980).
+The photo above shows a site Jeff Steele and I studied (Rogers and Steele 1980) while we were students at Arizona State University.
 We were curious about recovery of this hot desert vegetation after a fire.
 Following a fire in 1974, we set out permanent plots and transects in burned and adjacent unburned vegetation.
 One of our transects passed through the scene in the photograph.
 The site, including the transect area, burned again in 1979.
 Before the 1979 fire, a dense stand of Teddy Bear Cholla (Opuntia biglovii) covered the foreground of the photograph.
 Only one of the bright thorny plants remains.
 Though I took the photo in winter, you can see the beginnings of the carpet of alien annuals surrounding the cactus.

 Desert Fire Ecology